seb-fae/NCP-Zigbee-Secure-Element/README.md

 This is normal.
 This function are implemented in efr32mg21b_mgmt.c

-## Compile application and link with mbetls libraries
+## Compile application and link with Mbedtls libraries

 ```
 cd $PROJECT_LOC